nekr0z/matebook-applet/README.md

 From there, the applet is just a `sudo apt install matebook-applet` away.

+Users report that this way also works on Debian derivatives such as Ubuntu or Linux Mint.

-### Huawei-WMI driver
+### Other Linux
-Starting with version 1.2 the best way to get the matebook-applet working is to install [Huawei-WMI driver](https://github.com/aymanbagabas/Huawei-WMI) by [Ayman Bagabas](https://github.com/aymanbagabas).
-You'll need at least version 3.0 of his driver.
-Be advised that the driver is only compatible with Linux kernel 5.0 or later.

-Linux kernel 5.5 includes version 3.3 of the driver, so from that version on there's no need to install the driver separately.
+If you're running a Linux with relatively new kernel version, it already includes the required driver.
+Simply download (from the releases page) or build `matebook-applet`, and it should work *in read-only* mode right away.

+For pre-5.5 kernels you may need to update the [Huawei-WMI driver](https://github.com/aymanbagabas/Huawei-WMI).
+The applet requres at least version 3.0 of the driver.

-After installing the driver you may start using the matebook-applet right away.
-However, it will only be able to display the current settings, not change them.
-In order to do that you either need to run the applet as root (absolutely not recommended), or make sure all the necessary files (the hooks in `/sys/devices/platform/huawei-wmi` as well as `/etc/default/huawei-wmi/` directory) are user-writable.
-A good way to set everything up is to make use of [Rouven Spreckels](https://github.com/n3vu0r)' awesome [project](https://github.com/qu1x/huawei-wmi).
-Debian users will have it installed from the abovementioned repository, the rest can:
+To be able *to change settings* as opposed to simply displaying them, you eiher need to run the applet as root (absolutely not recommended), or make sure all the necessary files (the hooks in `/sys/devices/platform/huawei-wmi` as well as `/etc/default/huawei-wmi/` directory) are user-writable.
+A good way to set everything up is to make use of [Rouven Spreckels](https://github.com/n3vu0r)' awesome [project](https://github.com/qu1x/huawei-wmi):
 ```
 $ git clone https://github.com/qu1x/huawei-wmi.git
 $ cd huawei-wmi/generic